andreypudov/funit/README.md

-# Unit
-A unit testing framework for Fortran.
+# A unit testing framework for Fortran